 I have tried all three, but prefer a standard type putter cut down to match my height and arm hang.

 The only advice I can give you is to try them and draw your own conclusion.
-Both the belly and long putters are designed to stabilise your stroke by providing a fixed anchor point against your body.

 Long putters have the added advantage of allowing you to stand more upright at address and so put less pressure on your back.